OctopusDeploy/docs/docs/guides/use-the-team-foundation-build-custom-task/index.md

-## Using OctoPack to Create and Push a Package
+## Using OctoPack to Create and Push a Package {#UsetheTeamFoundationBuildCustomTask-using-octopackUsingOctoPacktoCreateandPushaPackage}

 Follow the [OctoPack instructions](/docs/packaging-applications/nuget-packages/using-octopack/index.md) to add OctoPack to your project and configure the msbuild arguments.